Why is BEdit's hex editor not showing me where the members are?

-Having the RGB displayed and editable is still very useful, so how to have a feature and not have it (cake feature?)
+Having the RGB displayed and editable is still very useful, so how to have a feature and not have it (cake feature?), by plug-ins!

 Current step of the rabbit-hole is to extend BEdit (the layout language, library and GUI application) to allow for plugins.
 I haven't decided yet if I should dig myself up and delay that until after initial release of the GUI but it's definitely in the backlog now!

 Who would've known that plug-ins was a dependent feature of the hex editor?